epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 ```
 _As of today IBM won't maintain images in Docker Hub anymore (>=9.2.5.0)_

-Install the dependencies and start OpenLibery:
+Install the dependencies and start OpenLiberty:

 ```sh
 mvn install